 A good history of on-time payments shows you are a reliable borrower and increases your chances of being approved for loans or credit at favorable terms.
 A poor payment history, on the other hand, sends a red flag to a lender that you may not repay your debts and it may result in a loss to their business.

 If you have spotless credit, you might experience a heavier impact on your scores with a late payment.
-Given that late payments are not the norm for people with great credit, a recent 30-day late payment can bring your scores down by as much as 100 points, according to FICO®.
+Given that late payments are not the norm for people with good credit, a recent 30-day late payment can bring your scores down by as much as 100 points, according to FICO®.
 If your score is already low, on the other hand, it can damage your credit but not to the same extent.

 Late payment cannot be reported to the credit reporting bureaus until the consumer is a full 30 days past the due date.
 So, don’t stress about a late payment showing up on your credit report and damaging your credit scores as long as you pay the full minimum payment before the 30-day mark.